Soleedus/debian-i3gaps/README.md

 7. Copy custom GTK2/3 theme and sets it up as default.
 8. Sets wallpaper.
 9. Downloads newest version of i3-gaps and installs it.
-10. Downloads newest version of Termite terminal, installs it and set it up as default for i3-gaps.
+10. Compile and installs Termite terminal.
 11. Copy modified xorg.conf to /etc/X11/ for tear free desktop (Intel).
-12. Copy Overpass fonts and Fontawesome.
+12. Copy Overpass fonts.
 13. Compile and installs Infinality for OSX looking font rendering.
 14. Installs oh-my-zsh theme for zsh shell.
 15. Copy configs for i3, leafpad, ranger and termite.